GMAP/NPB-GPU/README.md

         MG - Multi-Grid on a sequence of meshes, long- and short-distance communication, memory intensive FT - discrete 3D fast Fourier Transform, all-to-all communication

 # Software Requiriments

-*Warning: our tests were made with GCC*
+*Warning: our tests were made with GCC and CUDA*